jtwebman/jtwebman.com/src/documents/blog/5-reasons-enterprise-software-projects-fail.html.md

 - This is how we have always done it
 - I have worked here 13 years why do I have to change
 - Not willing to let bad apples go
+- The more people you have the slower you go

 ## 10 Managers To Sign Off

 - Why does every team at at 60,000 employee company have to do it the same way?
 - Does the little you save on doing everything the same hurt you?
+- Write Once Run anywhere is a myth

 ## In Closing